2134salisbury/designers-default/README.txt

 1) Header broken into layered transparent images so you can change the color with a simple hex
 2) Page frame broken into layered transparent images so you can change the color of the background with a simple hex
 3) Added RSS Icons to footer.
+4) Added Calendar and Tag Cloud added to sidebar and styled.
+5) Page width expanded to 1024px which is the standard in page size currently.
+6) Line height on paragraph increased to 1.5